TritonDataCenter/manatee/docs/user-guide.md

 Before we run through how to bring a Manatee back up from safe mode, it's important to discuss why safe mode exists.

-There are situations through a series of Manatee flips where the Shard's data could potentially become inconsistent.
+There are situations through a series of Manatee flips where the shard's data could potentially become inconsistent.
 Consider the following scenario: We have a Manatee shard at rest with nodes A, B, and C. Refer to the _Shard Overview_ section for the diagram of this topology.

 Now, imagine that all 3 nodes restart at around the same time.
-If C enters the shard first, it becomes the primary of the Shard.
+If C enters the shard first, it becomes the primary of the shard.
 Because it was previously the async, its PG xlog may not be completely up to date.
 If C starts taking writes at this point then the data between C, and A/B will become forked and the shard has become inconsistent.